Edictum

 Write side effects already completed

 Postconditions run after the tool executes.
-For READ and PURE tools, postconditions can redact or deny the output because the action is reversible (hiding a read result loses nothing).
+For READ and PURE tools, postconditions can redact or block the output because the action is reversible (hiding a read result loses nothing).
 For WRITE and IRREVERSIBLE tools, the action has already happened by the time postconditions evaluate.
 Edictum falls back to warn because suppressing the result would only remove context the agent needs to understand what it did.

 Kernel-level sandboxing

 Edictum is an in-process library.
-It evaluates contracts in the same process as the agent.
+It evaluates rulesets in the same process as the agent.
 It does not enforce OS-level isolation -- it cannot prevent a tool from accessing memory, syscalls, or hardware resources that the process has access to.

 What to use instead: gVisor, Firecracker, containers with seccomp profiles, or AppArmor/SELinux policies.
 These enforce boundaries at the kernel level where the process cannot escape.